 Once the bleeding is under control, wash the cut with lukewarm water.
 Soap is optional.
 Also, use a mild soap if you must, and rinse it out completely before bandaging the wound.

 Use a Fingertip Bandage

 After you’ve washed the cut and let it dry, dab on some antibacterial cream, and put on a butterfly bandage.
 You can have a DIY version made with a regular-sized bandage.
 Check the cut, and put on a fresh bandage daily.

 Also, keep in mind that it may take a few days to a few weeks for the cut to heal.
 However, the length of healing time depends on the depth of the cut, your age, and your overall health.

 Go to the nearest urgent care center or emergency room, if the cut is very deep or you have lost part of your fingertip.
 You also want to be seen right away, if the finger is numb or swollen as an infection or discharge can occur after a few days of cutting your finger.

 How to Use Butterfly or Hourglass Bandages

-Butterfly shaped bandages aren’t exclusively for fingertip cuts.
+Butterfly-shaped bandages aren’t exclusively for fingertip cuts.
 They can be used for any small cut.
 This type of bandage hastens to heal and reduces scarring.
-Clean and dry the cut.
+So, just clean and dry the cut.
 Then use one or more bandages at a time depending on the size and depth of the cut.

 Dress a cut on the palm side of a knuckle with a butterfly-shaped bandage.
 The bandage pad is narrow enough to keep enough pressure on the knuckle’s underside.
 Thus, without bunching up when you move your hand.
 The wide parts of the bandage spread out over the top of the knuckle to prevent the bandage from sliding.